electrode-io/electrode/samples/subapp1-online-store/README.md

 Some of the attributes supported:

-- `hydrate` - Enable client side hydration of initial state from server. ie: Use `React.hydrate` API.
-- `useStream` - Use the stream SSR APIs. ie: `ReactDomServer.renderToNodeStream`.
+- `useStream` - Use the stream SSR APIs. ie: `ReactDomServer.renderToPipeableStream`.
-- `suspenseSsr` - Support suspense in SSR.
-No stream support.

 ## React Router and SPA